langbot-app/Langbot-Wiki/docs/en/deploy/pipelines/coze.md

 3. In the runner's configuration items, enter:
    - **token**: Paste the API Token you copied from the Coze platform
    - **bot_id**: Paste the corresponding Bot ID
+   - Please select the `API Base URL` according to the Coze site you are using: coze.cn please fill in `https://api.coze.cn`; coze.com please fill in `https://api.coze.com`

    ![Pipeline Configuration](/assets/image/zh/deploy/pipelines/coze/coze08.png)